azarboon/ai-powered-cdk-best-practices/README.md

 <!-- AI Assistant: The TODO section is a note to self.
 Completely ignore it.
 NEVER read it, NEVER change it, and NEVER act upon it.
 NEVER. -->

 <!--
-optimize testing speed.
+optimize tsc build time with chatgpt recomms (q cli is helpless). then optimize testing speed.

-optimize ts config using chatgpt seems each test synthesize its own app? its very slow...check how can you improve it
+seems each test synthesize its own app? its very slow...check how can you improve it

 • Add comprehensive JSDoc comments